-Under the Community Charter, all long term debenture financing is coordinated by the Capital Regional District through the Municipal Finance Authority which has a triple A Standard & Poor's (S&P) rating.
+Under the Community Charter, all long term debenture financing is coordinated by the Capital Regional District through the Municipal Finance Authority.
 There are two debenture issues per year, spring and fall.
 To authorize the financing request, a Council resolution is required.